World Telecommunication Standardization Assembly

 The World Telecommunication Standardization Assembly (WTSA) is the governing conference of the ITU Standardization Sector (ITU-T), one of the three world conferences of the International Telecommunication Union, and as such, the United Nations system.
 The quadrennial conference decides the working methods for ITU-T for the next Study Period.
-It also creates the Telecommunication Standardization Advisory Group (TSAG) and the ITU-T Study Groups (such as ITU-T Study Group 16) and elects their management teams.
+It also creates the Telecommunication Standardization Advisory Group (TSAG) and the ITU-T Study Groups (such as ITU-T Study Group 13) and elects their management teams.
 The Recommendations and resolutions that are approved at WTSA shape the future of ICT standardization.

-WTSA 20
+WTSA-24

+WTSA-24 took place from 15 to 24 October 2024 in New Delhi, India.

+WTSA-20

-WTSA 20 was scheduled to be held in Hyderabad, India in 17-27 November 2020.
+WTSA-20 was scheduled to be held in Hyderabad, India in 17-27 November 2020.
 It was rescheduled to 1-9 March 2022 at CICG, next to ITU headquarters in Geneva, Switzerland, due to the COVID-19 pandemic.

-WTSA 16
+WTSA-16

 WTSA-16 was held from 25 October until 3 November 2016 in Hammamet, Tunisia.

-WTSA 12
+WTSA-12

-The World Telecommunication Standardization Assembly in 2012 (WTSA 12) was held in the United Arab Emirates from 20 until 29 November.
+WTSA-12 was held in Dubai, United Arab Emirates from 20 to 29 November 2012.

+WTSA-08

+WTSA-08 was held from 21 to 30 October 2008 in Johannesburg, South Africa.

+WTSA-04

+WTSA-04 was held in Florianópolis, Brazil from 5 to 14 October 2004.

+WTSA-2000

+WTSA-2000 was held from 27 September to 6 October 2000 in Montréal, Canada.